telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 ---
 title: Trust Fiddler Certificate Authority
-description: "Learn more about how to install and trust the Fiddler's root CA in your operating system and how it relates to enabling the HTTPS capturing of system traffic."
+description: "Install and trust the Fiddler's root CA in your operating system and learn how it relates to enabling the HTTPS capturing of system traffic."
 slug: trust-certificate
 position: 20
 publish: true